sea-cdm/OSEAN-DB/README.md

 ## Developers

 - Anthony Huffman is responsible for generating the code.
-- Yongqun "Oliver" He is responsible for design, testing, and help in setting up the GitHub pages.
+- Yongqun "Oliver" He is responsible for design, testing, editing, and help in setting up the GitHub pages.